-40 years
+Buildings 40 years

-Life of respective lease
+Life of respective

+Leasehold improvements lease

-4 to 20 years
+Cable systems and equipment and subscriber devices 4 to 20 years

-5 years
+Vehicles 5 years

-5 years
+Furniture, fixtures and office equipment 5 years

 The Company capitalizes improvements that extend asset lives and expenses repairs and maintenance as incurred.
-At the time of retirements, sales or other dispositions of property, the original cost and related accumulated depreciation are removed from the respective accounts and the gains or losses are presented as a separate component on the statement of operations.
+At the time of retirements, sales or other dispositions of property, the original cost and related accumulated depreciation are removed from the respective accounts and the gains and losses are presented as a separate component on the statement of operations.

 The Company capitalizes the costs associated with the construction of cable transmission and distribution facilities, new customer installations and indirect costs associated with our telephony product.
 Costs include direct labor and material, as well as certain indirect costs including interest.
-The Company performs periodic evaluations of certain estimates used to determine the amount and extent that such costs that are capitalized.
+The Company performs periodic evaluations of certain estimates used to determine the amount and extent of such costs that are capitalized.
 Any changes to these estimates, which may be significant, are applied in the period in which the evaluations were completed.
 The costs of disconnecting service at a customer's dwelling or reconnecting to a previously installed dwelling are charged as expense in the period incurred.
 Costs associated with subsequent installations of additional services not previously installed at a customer's dwelling are capitalized to the extent such costs are incremental and directly attributable to the installation of such additional services.